-There has been so many games from companies with the likes of Telltale Game releasing episodic adventures that is meant to be enjoyed like a playable Tv series.
+There have been so many games from companies with the likes of Telltale Game releasing episodic adventures that are meant to be enjoyed like a playable Tv series.
 Life Is Strange (LIS) is a game from a French developer Dontnod Entertainment which follows the same episodic format.
 Will this be the game that revolutionise the format?
 Will it be a hidden gem among the crops?
 Or will it be just yet another similar game that fails to stand out?
 We will be looking to answer these questions as we continue below!

 (this review is written with excessive care to avoid revealing spoilers, but some minor spoilers may still appear in order to review this game fully)